Episode 9 - Mastering the Cancel Journey

 Great cancellation journeys find a balance between avoiding any negative sentiment that might make the customer reluctant to return in the future and ensuring that the customer ponders their decision.

 Brands that do this well in this area are Amazon Prime and LinkedIn.
-Amazon Prime includes multiple steps, offers to stay, and highlights benefits lost and previous usage.
-Overall, they don't make it too easy while also allowing customers to cancel digitally.
-LinkedIn is similar; while the process to cancel a LinkedIn premium subscription is short (3 steps), they offer alternative tiers, highlight benefits lost and follow up with short-term discounts (e.g. 1-2 months at a reduced price).
-While the Linkedin cancellation process is slightly simpler than Amazon's, Linkedin does a brilliant job of making customers ponder their decision.
+Amazon Prime includes offers to stay, and highlights benefits lost and previous usage, all while still allowing customers to cancel simply via digital platforms.
+LinkedIn is similar; the process to cancel a LinkedIn premium subscription is short (3 steps), they offer alternative tiers, highlight benefits lost and follow up with short-term discounts (e.g. 1-2 months at a reduced price).
+LinkedIn does a brilliant job of making customers ponder their decision.
 Both are examples of what I call fair friction, doing enough to prompt reconsideration without damaging the relationship long term.

 Final Thoughts

 Mastering the cancellation journey is pivotal for subscription businesses aiming to balance customer retention with brand reputation.
 To reduce churn without harming future re-subscriptions or referrals, ensure you highlight the value lost, offer alternatives (including discounts on longer terms if appropriate), and create fair friction.
-Find the balance between ensuring the cancellation process is not too easy or too hard, and prompt reconsideration without being excessively obstructive.
+The key is to find the right balance between ensuring the cancellation process is not too hard while prompting reconsideration.